Neon Highway 22

 end orgasm, gushing spikes and droplets of cornflower blue and

 aquamarine.
-Blanched almond icons forged into dark magenta
+Blanched almond icons forged into dark magenta base.

 We step back; make appreciation, our final impression